NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     to Holder right2
 </pre>

-<p>Finally, we have already seen this kind of clause:</p>
+Finally, we have already seen this kind of clause:

 <pre>
 to Holder right1
 with to Holder right2
 </pre>

-<p>This means that right1 and right2 should be performed simultaneously &ndash; and either both of them should be performed, or neither of them.
-In the lingo of computer scientists, it should be an "atomic" transaction.</p>
+This means that right1 and right2 should be performed simultaneously &ndash; and either both of them should be performed, or neither of them.
+In the lingo of computer scientists, it should be an "atomic" transaction.

-<p>The <strong>then terminate</strong> at the end of the named clause ensures that all rights and obligations under the contract are terminated once it has been performed.
+The **then terminate** at the end of the named clause ensures that all rights and obligations under the contract are terminated once it has been performed.
 It is not triggered until the one-line body of the future contract has been completed. as well as any outstanding subordinate clauses with their rights and obligations.
 This clause is implicit at the end of every named clause, but for this one time we make it explicit.
-This clause is often used explicitly when the drafter wants to ensure the proper termination of non-named clauses nested within a named clause.</p>
+This clause is often used explicitly when the drafter wants to ensure the proper termination of non-named clauses nested within a named clause.

-<p>Let's now proceed through the futures contract step by step, as clauses are activated and then performed.
+Let's now proceed through the futures contract step by step, as clauses are activated and then performed.
 A normal font indicates the clause is inactive.
-A <strong>bold</strong> font indicates an active state &ndash; the clauses is being performed.</p>
+A **bold** font indicates an active state &ndash; the clauses is being performed.

-<p>When the parties commit to the contract its first clauses (the clauses at the highest level of indentation) are awoken.
-In our futures contract we have only one such clause, and so the <strong>when</strong> (but not the clauses nested underneath it) go to in an active state, waiting for the <strong>withinPeriod()</strong> event:</p>
+When the parties commit to the contract its first clauses (the clauses at the highest level of indentation) are awoken.
+In our futures contract we have only one such clause, and so the **when** (but not the clauses nested underneath it) go to in an active state, waiting for the **withinPeriod()** event:

 <pre>
 <strong>when withinPeriod(p)</strong>